 Ms. Crowley previously served as Executive Director of the Oceanic Society, publisher of Oceans magazine and on the board of Directors of Project Jonah, the Maritime Museum of San Diego, Sail San Francisco and many other organizations.
 Her current board positions include Ocean Voyages Institute, WELL Network as well as the Richardson Bay Maritime Association.
 She is a founding member of Planetree, which enhances healing environments in hospitals and healthcare education.

-Besides being an educated and ardent environmentalist, Mary has found time to enjoy exploring the world via yacht, logging over 70,000 miles at sea.
+As an educated and ardent environmentalist, Mary has found time to enjoy exploring the world via yacht, logging over 90,000 nautical miles.
 She was a teacher and program director for the Oceanic School of New York on board the 345′ Brigantine Statsraad Lehmkuhl for nine months, (a school year).
 She was also on the first voyage of S.E.A. of Woods Hole on board the Brigantine Westward as staff.
 She has sailed in the Galapagos archipelago 17 times as well as repeat visits to most of the world’s ocean areas.
-Mary is currently embarking aboard the 151′ Brigantine Kaisei for a month-long expedition to the North Pacific Gyre as on board program director for Project Kaisei.

 It is Mary’s lifelong passion for sailing, snorkeling, diving and exploring the world’s oceans that has fueled her continuing commitment and dedication to ocean conservation and the marine environment.
 She feels we all need to take action to improve the health of our oceans.